mananahmed/syllabi/southasia_historiography.md

 *	Habib, Mohammad.
 "Presidential Address," *Indian History Congress* December, 1947
 *	Chandra, Bipan, *The Rise and Growth of Economic Nationalism in India 1880-1905*.
 Delhi: Peoples Publishing House, 1966. [part 2 in *The Writings of Bipan Chandra*]
 *	Hasan, Mushirul. *Nationalism and Communal Politics in India 1885-1932*.
 New Delhi: Manohar, 1979. [chp 6-7]
-*	Chatterjee, Partha, *Nationalist Thought and The Colonial World: A Derivative Discourse*.
+*	Chatterjee, Partha. *Nationalist Thought and The Colonial World: A Derivative Discourse*.
 Minneapolis: University of Minnesota Press, 1986.
+* Chatterjee, Partha, “History and the Nationalization Of Hinduism.”
+Social Research 59, no. 1 (1992): 111–49.
 *	Sarkar, Tanika, "Hindu Conjugality and Nationalism in Late Nineteenth Century Bengal."
 In *Indian Women: Myth and Reality*, Jasodhara Bagchi (ed.).
 Calcutta: Sangam Books Limited, 1995.
 *	Jalal, Ayesha. *Democracy and Authoritarianism in South Asia: A Comparative and Historical Perspective*.
 Cambridge: Cambridge University Press, 1995. [chp 2-3]